Luke460/steering-wheel-master/readme.md

  - For ***belt wheels*** and ***direct wheels*** - like Thrustmaster T300 - I suggest starting with a value like 3.
  - For ***mixed wheels*** - like Thrustmaster TXM or T150 - I suggest 3 or 4.
  - For ***geared wheels*** - like Logitech G29 or G27 - I suggest to ***not use aggregation*** at all.
-Since geared wheels tend to have clipping problems that can invalidate wheel check readings, I suggest to try to *"Generate a linear lut"*.
+Since geared wheels tend to have clipping issues that can invalidate wheel check readings, I suggest to try to *"Generate a linear lut"*.
 In this example I am using aggregation just to give you a complete example.
 If you still want to use aggregation, use a higher value like 4 or 5.
  The suggested settings are the following:
    - Enable *"Generate linear lut"*
-   - *FFB peak reduction*: start from 0 and increment this value if you have a clipping issue.
+   - *FFB peak reduction*: 5 is an average value for this kind of wheels.
+If clipping doesn't occur, you can turn it down.
    - *Dead zone enhancement*: this value depend on your steering wheel deadzone.
-5 is a good starting point.
+Again, 5 is a good starting point.

   Every steering wheel is different, you may need to find the perfect aggregation value for your device!
   - Recommended values are between 2 and 6.
 (3 is always a good starting point).